 Use your answers to write bullet points organized under the corresponding job title.
 If you're drawing a blank, refer to the examples in this guide (below) and check out these resources.

-Work experience for a Laboratory Assistant example
+Resume work experience listing for a Laboratory Assistant

 Notice that each bullet point of your resume starts with a strong action word.
 This trick makes the candidate appear active, engaged, and impressive.